-Experiencing dry eye symptoms can be temporary for some people, while others find that recurring dry eye disease symptoms can limit their daily activities that involve: reading, driving at night, watching TV, working on the computer, and/or wearing contact lenses.
+Experiencing dry eye symptoms can be temporary for some people, while others find that recurring dry eye disease symptoms can be ongoing and limit their daily activities including reading, driving at night, watching TV, working on the computer, and/or wearing contact lenses.

 Surprisingly there are a large number of Americans who endure the discomfort and frustration of living with the symptoms of chronic dry eye.
 Approximately 5 million Americans experience symptoms of dry eye and many may not even know they have it.

-It is important to know that dry eye disease is a chronic and progressive condition, without dry eye treatment the condition can continue, and you may experience more pronounced symptoms over time.
+It is important to know that dry eye disease is a chronic and progressive condition, without dry eye treatment, the condition can continue, and you may experience more pronounced symptoms over time.
+Severe cases of dry eye can lead to inflammation and permanent damage to the surface of the eye.
 The dry eye doctors at Wiles Eye Center are dedicated to providing top-quality, customized treatment solutions for our patients.

 Who is Likely to Develop Dry Eye?

-Elderly people frequently experience dryness of the eyes, but dry eye can occur at any age.
+While elderly people frequently experience dryness of the eyes, dry eye can occur at any age.
 Nearly 5 million Americans 50 years of age and older are estimated to have dry eye.
-Of these, more than three million are women and more than one and a half million are men.
-Tens of millions more have less severe symptoms.
-Dry eye is more common after menopause.
+Of these, more than 3 million are women and more than 1.5 million are men.
+Dry eye is more common among women after menopause.
 Women who experience menopause prematurely are more likely to have eye surface damage from dry eye.

-How Do I Find Out if I Have Dry Eye Disease?
+How Do I Find Out if I Have Dry Eye Syndrome?